 The IT4CC team has been raising funds for Childhood Cancer Canada since 2010.
 By 2014, the team had expanded to include a variety of companies across the Information Technology (IT) Sector.
 To equally represent all of the contributing parties, we decided to create a foundation that would better represent the IT industry in Canada as a whole.
 As the saying goes, it takes a village to raise (cure) a child and we are looking for corporate Canada, specifically the IT sector to take a stand against childhood cancer.
 We believe that together we can and we will make a difference.

-This is the sixth year that IT4CC will be running a charity event in support of Childhood Cancer Canada.
-With your help we have been able to raise over $500,000 to support much needed childhood cancer research.
+This will be our 8th charity event in support of Childhood Cancer Canada.
+With your help, IT4CC has been able to raise over $775,000 to support needed childhood cancer research in Canada.
 We could not be successful without the help of the great people in the Information Technology Sector.

-This year we have set a lofty goal of $175,000.
-I know with your help we can and we will make a difference!
+This year we are hoping to raise over $100,000.
+I know with your help we can & we will make a difference!

 Copyright © IT4ChildhoodCancer